-The studio will be based on the lower-ground floor and will be equipped as a multi-use room, with its primary purpose being to facilitate the use of cutting-edge technologies for knowledge exchange, learning and outreach.
-It will offer desks and computers for routine use by students and Fellows, and, depending on the equipment we are able to secure, will be configured for specific ‘digital innovation activities’.
+We have allocated space on the lower-ground floor of our building be equipped as a multi-use room, with its primary purpose being to facilitate the use of cutting-edge technologies for knowledge exchange, learning and outreach.
+It will offer desks and computers for routine use by students and Fellows, and, depending on the equipment we are able to secure, will be configured for various ‘digital innovation activities’.
 Such activities may include:

 - Immersive 360 mixed reality projection mapping